 - is it possible I am experiencing anxiety or depression that is not improving?

 Don’t think it’s ‘too late’ to attend bereavement counselling just because significant time has passed.
 For starters, you might have had quite a show of support at first and thought you’d be ok, but that of course eventually can dry up as others get distracted with their own lives.
 Or, you might have managed to repress your feelings for a long time.
 Some people don’t attend bereavement counselling until years after the fact when they finally recognise the effect a loss has had on them.

 Coming to terms with the issues losing a loved one triggered can be quite a journey.
 You might find that the loss has triggered other, older anxieties.
 But counselling or psychotherapy can mean with time and commitment, you might find yourself in a better place emotionally, psychologically, and spiritually than you perhaps were even before the loss.

-Harley Therapy offers bereavement counselling at three London locations as well as globally via Skype counselling.
+Harley Therapy offers bereavement counselling at three London locations as well as globally via online counselling.